Bishwajitkuat/computerStorage_Mocha_Test/readMe.md

-# Mocca Tester
+# Mocca Tester for ComputerRegister Class

-# **Mocca excercise** (computer)

 ## Goal: Create and test ComputerStorage class

 Create a class `ComputerStorage` for computer data.
 Data storage is passed to the constractor as a parameter.
 Data is in a json array.
 Use the following json array as default storage.

-You may need to modify the data or add more versions for testing.
+## Technologies

+- JavaScript
+- Nodejs
+- Mocha
+- Chai

-### datastorage.json
+### computers.json

 ```json
 [